bobclements-msft/M365A-AAC-Device-Onboarding/README.md

 The script will stamp your TenantAssociationKey in the proper location and force the device to checkin with the service.
 If you choose to enable automatic remediation you will need to update configuration item remediation script with your TenantAssociationKey, which can be retrieved by navigating to https://config.office.com/ and clicking on **Settings**.

 _**WARNING:**_ **DO NOT generate a new key**.
 Simply copy the existing key and paste it into the configuration item remediation script.
 Generating a new key will break communication with existing devices until they receive the updated key.

+## Importing Baseline Updates
+Please refer to the Change Log for updates to this project.
+If a new version of the Configuration Baseline is published, use the following steps to update your environment.
+1. Download the latest version of the **[Apps Admin Center Health Check for Device Onboarding.cab](https://github.com/bobclements-msft/M365A-AAC-Device-Onboarding/raw/main/Apps%20Admin%20Center%20Health%20Check%20for%20Device%20Onboarding.cab)**.
+2. Open the **Configuration Manager** console.
+3. From the **Assets and Compliance** workspace, expand **Compliance Settings**.
+4. Right-click on **Configuration Baselines** and select **Import Configuration Data**.
+5. On the **Import Configuration Data** Wizard, click **Add** and select **Apps Admin Center Health Check for Device Onboarding.cab**.
+6. Click **Yes** on the publisher notification.
+7. With the baseline selected, click **Next**.
+8. On the **Summary** page, confirm the Configuration Baseline and Configuration Items match the following list.
+Click **Next** to complete the import.

+If you receive an error message during the import process you can dismiss the prompt.
+Select the **Configuration Items** node and confirm the CI versions match those shown in the change log.

 ## Deploying the Configuration Baseline
 1. From the **Assets and Compliance** workspace, expand **Compliance Settings** > **Configuration Baselines**.